 They are a great kid snack full of plant-based proteins from oats, and wheat flour and mostly sweetened with natural sugar from fruits.

 The ingredients you need to make these kids vegan peach muffins are:

 - All-purpose flour – you can also use all-purpose gluten-free flour like Bob Red Mills mix.
 This gluten-free mix contains gum and works perfectly as a 1:1 replacement for wheat flour for kids with gluten allergies.

 - Old-fashioned rolled oats – don’t use quick oats or steel-cut oats.

 - Sugar – this recipe uses only a small amount of unrefined cane sugar simply because ripe bananas and peaches are already very sweet.
 It means that if you want to make the recipe with no added sugar, you can!
 Just leave out the sugar, and the recipe will work very well too.

 - Salt – optional for small kids, can be removed.

 - Mashed bananas – about 3 large ripe bananas are used in this recipe.
 I recommend you peel, mash the bananas with a fork and then measure the amount called by the recipe.
-Precision is the key for egg-free baking, or the batter can be very dry.
+Precision is the key to egg-free baking, or the batter can be very dry.

-- Olive oil – make sure you use a light flavored olive oil to avoid a bitter aftertaste in your banana and peach oatmeal muffins.
+- Olive oil – make sure you use a light-flavored olive oil to avoid a bitter aftertaste in your banana and peach oatmeal muffins.
 Another option is to use vegetable oils like canola oil or nut and seed oil like almond oil or coconut oil.

 - Vanilla extract